xiaolanyu/learngit/readme.txt

-Git is a version control system.
+Git is a nothing to commit, working directory clean version control system.
 Git is free software.